sonofram/UciHraDataset/README.md

 README - UCI HAR Dataset Analysis
 ========================================================

-Two R script created
+Two R scripts created

-url_analysis.R - Program that stores all paths of all files required run_analysis.R - Program that generates Analysis.
+url_analysis.R - Program that stores all paths of all files required.
+Input will be data.table will all file paths.
+Details provided in url_ananlysis.R file's comments.

+run_analysis.R - Program that generates Analysis

 Step#Initiation Load Rscripts
 -----